9 Great Things to Do in Sussex

 Disclosure: the South Downs National Park is really quite big.
 So, unless you have many days to traverse its thousands of acres you’re not going to see it all.
 Don’t cry into your ordnance survey map, instead book ahead to visit the Breaky Bottom Vineyard in Lewes, canoe near the chalky cliffs of the Seven Sisters or take a turn around the gardens of Petworth House.
 Fun fact for you: the South Downs is home to 125,000 sheep.
 You are most welcome.

 A proper walk.
 The valley of the deliciously named Devil’s Dyke is awash with footpaths and bridleways and really fun people dripping in walking gear.
 Legend says that it was created by the guy with the red horns in order to flood the surrounding plains.
 A slightly more modern legend says it was formed during the Ice Age.
 Believe what you like.
 If you like your views of bucolic hills with a side of wildflower-filled meadows and seas of pink orchids, grab your walking pole and head here.

-Or shall we say formerly known as Tunbridge Wells.
+Rounding off our list of the best things to do in Sussex, we have a visit to Tunbridge Wells.
+Or shall we say the place formerly known as Tunbridge Wells.
 It is, in fact, Royal Tunbridge Wells, darling.
 Good old King Richard VII decided this town at the edge of East Sussex had so many well-to-do visitors it deserved a name update.
 Fair enough Richard, fair enough.
 Georgian architecture abounds throughout the town, and not more so than at The Pantiles.
 Wander its boutiques and delight in the gorgeous shopfronts.
 Take a stroll through Dunorlan Park and tootle around the boating lake.
 Richard VII probably loved it.